Derstilon/homebrew-notes/Starcrest/Characters/Cedric Starcrest.md

 _________________________________________________________________________________________________________
 27. Do you want kids someday?

-    - He likes kids, and when the curse is high, this feeling grows even stronger, but he doesn't want to have kids right now, at least until the problem with the beast-tainted blood isn't resolved.
+    - He likes kids, and when the curse is high, this feeling grows even stronger, but he doesn't want to have kids right now, at least until the problem with the moon-tainted blood isn't resolved.
 He doesn't want to pass down this issue to his children.
 _________________________________________________________________________________________________________
 28. Are you a planner, or more spontaneous?